 Partnership though, is like marriage, and for the relationship to work, considerable thought and evaluation should be done.
 Do your homework and make wise and judicious decisions to ensure the viability of the business and its continued success.

 Poor choices may dramatically shorten the very lifespan of your business, limit its competitive edge in the marketplace, and even reduce the overall profitability of the business and most importantly, your ability to produce an income and provide for your family.
+Thus, when looking for a partner, seek a partner who will bring in something additional to the business.
+Something you can’t bring, that will add value, different perspective to things, credibility and trust to your business.

 Get a person who would be fun to work with.
 Someone you compatible with and who respects your judgment.
 Someone who you can argue with and still be friends.
 And most importantly, find somebody with the same values as yours.